openmindednewby/cSharpInterviewPrep/notes/Memory-Allocation-Discipline/index.md

 Would you like me to show you **a before-and-after microbenchmark** example using `BenchmarkDotNet`, comparing naive allocation-heavy code vs pooled + span-based parsing?
 It’s an awesome way to explain “I don’t just know it — I’ve measured it.”

+---

+## Questions & Answers

+**Q: Why does allocation discipline matter for trading services?**

+A: High-frequency workloads process millions of ticks per minute.
+Excess allocations trigger frequent GC cycles, inflating tail latency and risking missed market data.
+Disciplined allocation keeps GC quiet so SLAs stay predictable.

+**Q: How do you decide when to optimize allocations?**

+A: Profile first.
+Use BenchmarkDotNet or dotnet-trace to find hot spots with high allocated bytes/op.
+Only refactor critical paths—premature optimization everywhere reduces readability.

+**Q: What tools do you use to monitor allocations in production?**

+A: `dotnet-counters monitor System.Runtime` for Allocated Bytes/sec, Prometheus/OpenTelemetry metrics, Azure App Insights, or PerfView ETW traces.
+Alert when allocations or GC pause time exceed thresholds.

+**Q: How does `ArrayPool<T>` help avoid LOH pressure?**

+A: Renting buffers from the shared pool reuses large arrays instead of allocating >85 KB objects per request, which would otherwise land on the LOH and cause expensive, fragmented Gen2 collections.

+**Q: When would you choose structs over classes?**

+A: For small immutable data (ticks, coordinates) that you pass frequently.
+Structs live inline/on the stack, so they avoid heap allocations and GC tracking.
+Keep them small (≤16 bytes) to minimize copy cost.

+**Q: How do `Span<T>` and `Memory<T>` reduce allocations?**

+A: They let you slice and parse existing buffers without creating new arrays or substrings. `Span<T>` stays within synchronous scopes; `Memory<T>` handles async flows while still pointing to the same backing buffer.

+**Q: How do you avoid boxing in logging or metrics code?**

+A: Use structured logging with value-type overloads or interpolated string handlers, keep APIs generic, and avoid casting to `object`.
+When necessary, wrap primitives in custom struct formatters or use spans.

+**Q: How can `System.IO.Pipelines` improve allocation profile?**

+A: Pipelines manage pooled buffers and expose `ReadOnlySequence<T>` so you can parse streaming data without copying.
+They also support backpressure and reduce per-message allocations vs manual `Stream.ReadAsync`.

+**Q: What’s your approach to verifying improvements?**

+A: Write microbenchmarks with `MemoryDiagnoser`, run load tests, and compare GC metrics before/after.
+Only merge when data shows lower allocations and stable latency.

+**Q: How do you keep the team aligned on allocation discipline?**

+A: Document guidelines (span usage, pooling patterns), add analyzers/tests for accidental allocations, and review PRs with perf instrumentation results so everyone understands the cost model.